-MICROBIAL CONTAMINANTS, such as viruses and bacteria, may come from wastewater treatment plants, septic systems, agricultural-livestock operations, and wildlife.
+MICROBIAL CONTAMINANTS, such as viruses and bacteria that may come from wastewater-treatment plants, septic systems, agricultural-livestock operations, landscaping, agriculture and wildlife

-INORGANIC CONTAMINANTS, such as salts and metals, can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+INORGANIC CONTAMINANTS, such as salts and metals, that can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-PESTICIDES AND HERBICIDES may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.
+PESTICIDES AND HERBICIDES, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.

-ORGANIC CHEMICAL CONTAMINANTS, including synthetic and volatile organic chemicals, are byproducts of industrial processes and petroleum production.
+ORGANIC CHEMICAL CONTAMINANTS, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production.
 They can also come from gas stations, urban stormwater runoff, and septic systems.

-RADIOACTIVE CONTAMINANTS can be naturally-occurring or be the result of oil and gas production and mining activities.
+RADIOACTIVE CONTAMINANTS, which can be naturally occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-State Board regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency and the state Department of Public Health prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+Regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.
 More information is available on the EPA's website, www.epa.gov/safewater/.